AntsInMyEy3sJohnson/hazeltest/README.md

 You can find all properties for configuring the Hazeltest application itself in the [`values.yaml`](./resources/charts/hazeltest/values.yaml) file of the [Hazeltest Helm chart](./resources/charts/hazeltest/) along with comments explaining them.

 ## Monitoring Your Hazelcast Cluster
-Once you deployed Hazeltest so it generates some load on your Hazelcast cluster under test, you might want to start monitoring your Hazelcast cluster in order to get a more thorough understanding for the sort of load Hazeltest creates and how your cluster's members can deal with that load.
+Once you deployed Hazeltest so it generates some load on your Hazelcast cluster under test, you might want to start monitoring it in order to get a more thorough understanding for the sort of load Hazeltest creates and how your cluster's members can deal with that load.
 In case you have deployed Hazelcast to a Kubernetes cluster, you may find the small monitoring stack this repository offers useful.
 In short, it utilizes the following components:

 * Prometheus for scraping the Pods of your Hazelcast cluster (or clusters)
 * Grafana dashboards for visualizing the metrics scraped by Prometheus